Skip to main content

 Bacteria

-We measureĀ E. coli, a type of bacteria that can be found naturally in the environment, as an indicator of possible fecal contamination.
-While E. coliĀ is often harmless, persistently high levels can indicate fecal pollution and an increased risk of illness when recreating in a waterbody.
-Learn more in the E. coli Fact Sheet (Spanish).
+We measure E. coli, a type of bacteria that can be found naturally in the environment, as an indicator of possible fecal contamination.
+While E. coli is often harmless, persistently high levels can indicate fecal pollution and an increased risk of illness when recreating in a waterbody.

 Potential Sources: